-- 2. Verify that the passwords in test scripts or batch jobs are consistent in their use of mixed case and special characters. - 3.
-Enable exclusive mode. - a.
-Create a back up copy of the sqlnet.ora parameter file, by default located in the \$ORACLE_HOME/network/admin directory on UNIX operating systems and the %ORACLE_HOME%\network\admin directory on Microsoft Windows operating systems. - b.
+- 1. Enable exclusive mode. - a.
+Create a back up copy of the sqlnet.ora parameter file, by default located in the \$ORACLE_HOME/network/admin directory on UNIX operating systems and the %ORACLE HOME%\network\admin directory on Microsoft Windows operating systems. - b.
 Ensure that the sqlnet.ora file has the following line: